MRCollective/NHibernate.SqlAzure/README.md

 This library is build against the latest version of NHibernate (3.3.1.4000) so you will need to update to that version to use this library.

+This library is currently in a Beta release while it's tested against a number of production websites running in Azure.
+Feel free to use it and to raise any problems you find as Issues.

 Using the provider when using Fluent NHibernate
 -----------------------------------------------